vtexdocs/dev-portal-content/docs/vtex-io/App-Guides/managing-edition-apps/seller-portal-edition-app.md

 ### Testing

-To test the app, make sure you have [VTEX's toolbelt](https://github.com/vtex/toolbelt) installed.
+To test the app, make sure you have [VTEX IO CLI](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-install) installed.

 Edition apps cannot be linked, so for testing, you need to launch a pre-release version and set them on test accounts or workspaces for validation.
 To do so: